postmanlabs/labs-docs/v6/postman_for_publishers/api_network/add_api_network.md

 The Postman API Network provides the most trustworthy and easy-to-use directory of public APIs available.
 Every API listed in this network includes a complete Postman collection, created by the API's publisher.
 Postman specifically designed the API network to onboard developers quickly and effectively.

-**Note:** If you are an organization that develops APIs for consumers, you should look at publishing your API in the API network.
-APIs published by an organization will be listed in the team profile page.
+**Note:**  Organizations that develop APIs for consumers can publish their APIS in the API network.
+Published APIs will be listed in the team profile page.

 ### How to add APIs to API Network